 Always do your research and understand the terms and conditions before you open a bank account.
 For example, is there a limit on monthly withdrawals, and do they charge a fee every time you take cash out?

 Another of your financial literacy basics is to link a savings account to your checking account.
-This will grow your savings and earn interest by keeping your money in your account.
+It will grow your savings and earn interest by keeping your money in your account.

 56% of Americans don't have enough saved to cover a $1,000 emergency bill, which leaves them vulnerable when life happens.
 Stay protected by opening a separate emergency savings account and contributing at least three to six months' salary to it.